hlin8/MazeProblem/README.md

 When I am asked to find a legal path through a maze in which n tiles have been visited, the recursive abstraction can find a legal path through a maze in which n + 1 tiles have been visited.
-~~When I am asked to find a legal path of size n through a maze, the recursive abstraction can find a legal path of size n + 1.~~

 Definition of Legal:
 - Each "tile" or position is crossed only once by the "explorer".